 When the calendar flips over to October every year, I begin instantly craving a couple of things: scary movies, soup, hot bubble baths, breathing in the crisp fall air and….CANDY.
 The other night Dan and I were in lounge mode and we both expressed intense desires for candy.

 There was none to be found in the house.
 Horrifying.
 The next day we stocked up.
 We won’t find ourselves depleted any time soon.

 I knew I had to incorporate some of our stash into cookies.
 I popped these babies into the oven while pizza-movie night was taking place in the living room and they were FABULOUS.
-They filled the house with the delicious scent of baking.
 They are chocolatey, soft and chewy and irresistible.

 If you find yourself with leftover candy corn, or if you are a candy hoarder like I am in the fall, please promise me that you will make these.